 The culinary arts program at UAA is the only accredited culinary program in the state of Alaska which gives our graduates an advantage when entering industry.

 What can you do with a culinary arts degree from UAA?UAA alumni from the culinary arts degree program go on to successful careers in Alaska restaurants, hotels, entrepreneurship and just about any other food-service locale.
 The A.A.S. is also ideal for food-service professionals who wish to update their skills and knowledge.

 Culinary arts associate degree program highlightsThe culinary arts program boasts a 100 percent job placement rate and is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
 The following are just a few of the unique opportunities you'll benefit from as you pursue this major:

 - Study for a semester in Florence, Italy.
 Work alongside award-winning chefs as you develop your craft and with Italy as your classroom.
 You will be able to apply credits earned in Florence towards your UAA culinary arts degree.

 - Learn from top faculty.
 Culinary instructors bring many years of industry experience to the program.
 Small classes allow for close mentorship and one-on-one learning.

 - Work in state-of-the-art kitchen and bakery lab facilities.
 Spacious learning labs in Cuddy Hall allow you to train on the same state-of-the-art equipment that you will find in the professional cooking world.

 Culinary arts associate degree program curriculumThis two-year associate degree program provides a foundation in culinary arts, with a focus on food preparation, baking skills, cost control, operations and management.
-Elective courses cover a wide range of subjects such as financial accounting, business law, photography, art appreciation and nutrition.
+Elective courses cover a wide range of subjects such as beverage management, hospitality concept design, business entrepreneurship and nutrition.

 Top classes for culinary arts majors